Workforce Development Services

 Academy for Lifetime Learning (ALL)

 The Academy for Lifetime Learning (ALL) offers community education classes and activities at ESCC on Fridays during the academic year.
 The first year membership fee of $25 enables members to attend as many classes (‘workshops’) as they wish throughout the entire academic year, which begins each September.
 Highly successful classes have been offered in such diverse subjects as Digital Photography, Beginning Bridge, Mahjong, Chime Ringing, Scrapbooking, Memoire Writing, Wine Tasting, and Opera Appreciation.
-Contact information and the schedule can be accessed here.
+Check the ALL website for more information.

 Science and Philosophy Seminar